hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 - Credential Definition
 - Presentation Definition

+Credential Definition and Presentation Definition should be immutable in most of the cases, but some application may consider them as mutable objects.

-Credential Definition is considered as a mutable object as the Issuer may rotate keys present there.
+Credential Definition can be considered as a mutable object since the Issuer may rotate keys present there.
 However, rotation of Issuer's keys should be done carefully as it will invalidate all credentials issued for this key.

-Presentation Definition is considered as a mutable object since restrictions to Issuers, Schemas and Credential Definitions to be used in proof may evolve.
+Presentation Definition can be considered as a mutable object since restrictions to Issuers, Schemas and Credential Definitions to be used in proof may evolve.
 For example, Issuer's key for a given Credential Definition may be compromised, so Presentation Definition can be updated to exclude this Credential Definition from the list